kontainapp/guide/docs2/getting_started/docker_compose.md

 ---
-label: Docker Compose Example
+label: Docker Compose (Python Flask)
 icon: gear
-order: 500
+order: 800
 ---

 ## Usage with Docker-compose
 Below we show how Kontain works with Docker compose as well just like regular Docker images.
 We extend the [Python Flask Microservice example](/gettingstarted/python_flask) to build and run it using Docker compose and invoke the http microservice using curl.

+## Docker Compose file
 Below is the Docker Compose file for running the Kontain-based micoservice.
 Please note the use of the *runtime* stanza in the Docker Compose yaml.
 This indicates to Docker compose to run this microservice using the **Kontain (krun)** runtime, rather than the default **runc** runtime.

-## Docker Compose file
-docker-compose.yml:
+##### docker-compose.yml:
 ```yaml
 version: "3"